 Are you one of the many people today who are property-rich, but cash-challenged?
 If you have equity in your home but are still paying off your mortgage, you may be thinking about using a home equity line of credit (HELOC).
 This might be to finance the purchase of your next home, for example, or to pay down your mortgage debt.

-As mortgage debt is the largest debt that most people will ever have, paying down your mortgage faster with a HELOC has become a popular, albeit complicated, strategy.
+As mortgage debt is the largest debt that most people will ever have, many people use a HELOC to pay off their mortgage, despite it being a complicated strategy.

 What Is a HELOC?

 A HELOC is a loan that allows homeowners to borrow against their home equity and save thousands on interest over the life of the loan.
 When applied to your mortgage, the goal is to optimize your home equity to refinance higher interest mortgage debt.
 You use your home equity as collateral, automatically shifting your debt from the mortgage into a HELOC at a lower interest rate.

 A HELOC is similar to a credit card in that it has a credit limit, based on your home equity.
 It has the advantage of reducing monthly mortgage and interest payments and helping to pay off your mortgage faster.
 What you will be doing is taking money from the HELOC (simple interest) to pay off your mortgage (amortized interest).
 The point is to pay down your principal faster, saving significant money on interest over the period of the loan.

 Paying Off Your Mortgage with a HELOC in Five Steps

 When using a heloc to pay off a mortgage, you move your expenses between a HELOC and a credit card so that you can use your existing income to pay down your loan principal.

 First, take stock of your current balances and overall financial situation to make sure a HELOC is the right choice for you.
 Make sure to ask and answer the following questions:

 - Is your credit score the required 620 or higher?